Text Size Print

 - Payments to non-LU employees are budgeted as consulting or subawards, not personnel costs.
 Contact the OSPR for additional salary information.

 - Fringe benefit for faculty and staff should be charged to the grant in relationship to the salaries and percentage of effort committed to the grant using current fringe benefit rates.
 Fringe benefit rates vary depending on salary rate and health plan.
-Current benefit rates for Longwood employees for 2014-2015 [link].
+Current benefit rates for Longwood employees for 2014-2015 Fringe benefit rates.
 To calculate the fringe benefits rate use the fringe benefits calculator [link].

 - Fringe benefits include FICA, group life, retirement, health insurance, life insurance, worker’s compensation, and short-term and long-term disability.